Saving Money to Travel

 My husband has been working several hours of overtime and is doing any other “odd job” he can find.
 I now have two remote jobs.
 So working and paying off debt is the main thing we’re doing with our life right now.
 But again, if we keep doing this for just a little bit longer we’ll be debt free and actually start saving money.

-We made rules to help us save money.
+We made rules to help us out.

 Saving money to travel is our primary focus right now as we prepare to leave with our kids and travel the world.
 We don’t want to travel on a super tight budget so we made rules that we’re following before we go in order to help us reach our goal.